 How Much Does a Fat Transfer Breast Augmentation Cost?

-A fat transfer breast augmentation requires liposuction as well, so the total cost can be more expensive than a breast augmentation with a saline or silicone implant.4
+A fat transfer breast augmentation requires liposuction as well, so the total cost can be more expensive than a breast augmentation with a saline or silicone implant.3

-The total cost of a fat transfer breast augmentation can vary based on geographic location, surgeon or anesthesiologist fees, surgical center and procedure complexity.4
+The total overall cost of a fat transfer breast augmentation can be impacted by geographic location, type of anesthesia used, surgeon’s fee and surgical center costs.3

 ---|---|